Right product, right place, right time. Regardless of all the technological advances we make, it’s the one thing that doesn’t change for marketers.

 - Real-time bidding (RTB): Purchasing media through an ad exchange on a ‘bid for impression’ basis.
 At a basic level, buyers bid for consumers in an auction and the highest bidder wins.

 - Ad Exchange: Technology that facilitates the auction of online advertising inventory from multiple ad networks.
-Major ad exchanges include Google’s Doubleclick and Rubicon Project.
+Major ad exchanges include Google’s Doubleclick and Rubicon Project (now known as Magnite).

 - Ad Server: A web server, backed by a database server, which stores the actual adverts and delivers them to website visitors.